Home

 Making an Immediate Impact

-You have mere seconds to make an impression with your cover letter.
-The opening lines should serve as a powerful hook, drawing the recruiter in.
-Whether it's through a bold statement, a question, or a unique personal anecdote, the impact of your opening can determine the engagement level of the recruiter with the rest of your application.
+You have seconds to make an impression with a cover letter.
+The opening lines should work as a hook.
+Whether through a direct statement, a question, or a named anecdote, the impact of your opening shapes whether the recruiter reads the rest of the application closely.

 Cover Letter Openings That Work